MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-1-prepare-your-environment.md

 ## Get more detail

-Do you want more detail on one of the topics covered in this article?
+Do you want more detail on one of the topics covered in this tutorial step?
 Use the links in this table to learn more.

 |Topic| Learn more|
 |-|-|